michael-sevcik/CommandLineParser/CommandLineParser/README.md

 - `public string[]? longSynonyms { get; }` contains long synonyms for option.
 - `public bool SetHelpString(string helpString);` contains message to be shown, when help is invoked on command line.
 - `public void TakeAction();` method to be called, when option is present on command line.
 I. e. what should be done, when the option is present.
-Our implementation calls the Action provided by the user in the CreateNoParameterOption method.

 ```C#
 public static IOption CreateNoParameterOption(
     Action action,